Right now I’m struggling with life for single parents at Christmas.

 And I don’t think it can be just me.

-I don’t begrudge your happiness if you do have a Proper Christmas, really I don’t.
+I don’t begrudge your happiness if you do have a Proper Christmas (with capital letters), really I don’t.

 It would just be nice to know I’m not the only one who sheds a tear at the John Lewis ads in part because I know I’m never going to be able to give my child that version of the holidays.
 Because of the choice I made for us (that’s what’s known as the Single Parent Double Whammy of Guilt).